 A garden wedding calls for an impressive bouquet.
 Stack your handheld arrangement with all your favourite blossoms so that it really stands out.

-Give your ‘I dos’ a bit of extra flower power by decking your arch out with flowers.
+Give your ‘I dos’ a bit of extra flower power by decking your wedding arch out with flowers.
 You can use real blooms or go with faux dupes to make the project a little more affordable.

 If Kim and Kanye are your version of #couplegoals, you need a floral wall like theirs at your wedding.
 No, you probably won’t be able to afford a giant backdrop filled with white roses but you can create something similar.

-Amp up the fun factor of your wedding reception by adding some lawn games to your itinerary.
+Amp up the fun factor of your wedding reception by adding some wedding lawn games to your itinerary.
 Giant Jenga, cornhole and croquet are all great options.

 You’ve got the flora covered, but what about the fauna?
 Add a few animal accents, like these cute ceramic bunnies, to your event space to give it even more personality.